Body-cam policies spark dispute with no video in Uptown shooting

 Jordan said there are city-operated cameras in the area, but they "are pointed at the street and business level, and not at the fifth level of a ramp," where the shooting occurred, she wrote to her colleagues.

-Also, Jordan continued, the ramp's operator said its cameras would not have captured the encounter because they are directed at entries, exits and stairwells.
+The ramp's operator said its cameras are directed at entries, exits and stairwells, Jordan said.

-Jordan's email, with the subject line "BCA Briefing Notes," also revealed that the task force "were looking for another suspect when they received a tip related to Winston Smith" and changed their focus of their attention.
+Jordan's e-mail, with the subject line "BCA Briefing Notes," also revealed that task force members "were looking for another suspect when they received a tip related to Winston Smith" and changed the focus of their attention.

 In a telephone interview late Monday, Jordan said that she wants federal task force members and "every officer in the state of Minnesota to have a body camera."

 Police forces for the state's two largest cities were not part of the Uptown operation.
-St. Paul officers were pulled in January 2019 from participating in any law enforcement actions by the task force because of there was no agreement at the time with federal authorities to allow the capital city's officers to have cameras worn by officers or equipped on vehicles.
+St. Paul officers were pulled in January 2019 from participating in any law enforcement actions by the task force because there was no agreement at the time to allow St. Paul officers to use body-worn or dashboard cameras.

 The situation is the same for police officers in Minneapolis, where the shooting of Smith occurred, said department spokesman John Elder.
-Even if MPD's officers were cleared to wear body cameras for task force deployment, Elder added, the current shortage in the department's rank and file makes it impossible to loan out any personnel.
+Even if MPD's officers were cleared to wear body cameras for task force deployment, Elder added, the staff shortage in the department makes it impossible to loan out any personnel.

 The investigation continues amid nights of public protest over the death of Smith, who was starting to build a small local following for his online comedy sketches on Instagram.
-Smith, who was Black, was also outspoken about police violence particularly after the death of George Floyd — a Black man who died under the knee of white officers — when he posted two videos suggesting support of violence toward police.
+Smith, who was Black, was also outspoken about police violence particularly after the death of George Floyd when he posted two videos suggesting support of violence toward police.

-"Get ready for war," he said in one of the postings.
+"Get ready for war," he said in one posting.
 "All the shooters, suit up. … Bring your gun to the protest, bring them [expletive] bombs and rocket launchers and all that [expletive]."

 In another video, Smith said law enforcement needed to be hit "from the top of these buildings. … I'm about to just strike as much as I can while I can and get up outta there … keep sabotaging … " he advised his followers.